Improving Autoformalization Using Direct Dependency Retrieval

 To address the challenge of LLMs hallucinating non-existent or irrelevant library dependencies during autoformalization, we propose a generation-plus-verification pipeline, with DDR as its core component.
-DDR is a LLM-based SFT model to operate in an end-to-end fashion, directly extracting potential library dependencies from an input mathematical statement.
+DDR is a SFT model to operate in an end-to-end fashion, directly extracting potential library dependencies from an input mathematical statement.
+The SFT based paradigm enables it to effectively absorb and leverage continuously growing training data, thereby demonstrating excellent scalability.
 In contrast to conventional two-stage retrieval methods that require additional encoder model \citep{liu2025rethinking}, the design of DDR streamlines the architecture, leading to a simpler, more efficient, and better-performing approach.
-Our experimental results demonstrate the effectiveness of DDR, showing significant improvements in both recall and precision compared to mainstream embedding-based retrieval methods.
 Accurate dependency retrieval reduces the complexity of the subsequent formalization task, thereby enhancing the overall performance of the autoformalizer.
-As illustrated in Figure \ref{fig:example-0} (b), providing the model with precise dependencies, such as \texttt{Nat.factorization} and \texttt{Nat.factorial}, enables it to more reliably generate the correct formal output, thus increasing the overall success rate.
-Furthermore, the DDR framework is designed to leverage existing datasets to augment its training corpus, providing a viable path for the continuous improvement of its retrieval accuracy.
+As illustrated in Figure \ref{fig:example-0} (b), providing the model with precise dependencies enables it to more reliably generate the correct formal output, thus increasing the overall success rate.